 - Other health conditions.
 Lupus and other autoimmune conditions may rarely cause mitral valve stenosis.

 Risk factors for mitral valve stenosis include:

-Like other heart valve problems, mitral valve stenosis can strain your heart and decrease blood flow.
 Untreated, mitral valve stenosis can lead to complications such as:

-The best way to prevent mitral valve stenosis is to prevent its most common cause, rheumatic fever.
-You can do this by making sure you and your children see your doctor for sore throats.
+Rheumatic fever is the most common cause of mitral valve stenosis.
+So the best way to prevent mitral valve stenosis is to prevent rheumatic fever.
+You can do this by making sure you and your children see a health care provider for sore throats.
 Untreated strep throat infections can develop into rheumatic fever.
-Fortunately, strep throat is usually easily treated with antibiotics.
+Strep throat is usually easily treated with antibiotics.